WordPress/Advanced-administration-handbook/server/control-panel.md

 # Control Panels

-This document describes how to install WordPress® in the cPanel & WHM and Plesk control panels using WP Toolkit.
+## WP Toolkit for cPanel & WHM and Plesk

-## WP Toolkit

-WP Toolkit is a single management interface that allows you to install, configure, and manage WordPress easily.
+WP Toolkit is a single management interface that allows you to install, configure, and manage WordPress® easily.
 WP Toolkit can install, configure, and manage WordPress versions 4.9 or later.

 cPanel & WHM versions 102 and above install WP Toolkit by default.
-It is available in Plesk if the server administrator has installed the WP Toolkit extension.
-The WP Toolkit extension is free with the Web Pro and the Web Host Plesk editions and is available for a fee for the Web Admin edition.
+WP Toolkit is available in Plesk if the server administrator has installed the WP Toolkit extension.

-To install WordPress, WP Toolkit retrieves data from wordpress.org.
-By default, if WP Toolkit cannot establish an initial connection in 15 seconds, it considers wordpress.org unavailable.

 ## cPanel & WHM

-This tutorial provides a step-by-step example of how to install WordPress in cPanel & WHM using WP Toolkit.
+This tutorial describes how to install WordPress in the cPanel & WHM control panel using WP Toolkit.
 For other options to install WordPress in cPanel & WHM, read cPanel's [How to Install WordPress with cPanel](https://docs.cpanel.net/knowledge-base/third-party/how-to-install-wordpress-with-cpanel/) documentation.

 To install WordPress via WP Toolkit, perform the following actions: